NICABATE and NICABATE P

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 Stopping smoking itself can cause some symptoms such as dizziness, headache, sleep disturbance, cough and cold-like symptoms.
-Symptoms such as depression, irritability, anxiety and insomnia may also be related to withdrawal symptoms associated w
+Symptoms such as depression, irritability, anxiety and insomnia may also be related to withdrawal symptoms associated with giving up

 smoking.
 You may also get more mouth ulcers than usual.